Foley, Paul J., 84, formerly of Wakefield Street, West Warwick passed away Wednesday evening, April 24th, 2019 at Scalabrini Villa, North Kingstown.

 Visitation will be held Wednesday May 1, 2019 from 8:30-9:30 am in the PRATA-GALLOGLY Funeral Home, 78 Providence Street, West Warwick followed by a Mass of Christian Burial at 10:00 am in St. Anthony Church, Sunset Avenue, West Warwick.
 Interment will be private.
 In lieu of flowers, contributions to the St. Vincent de Paul Society of St. Anthony Church, 10 Sunset Avenue, West Warwick, RI 02893 in his memory would be appreciated.

-St. Vincent de Paul Society at St. Anthony Church
+St. Vincent de Paul Society at St. Vincent de Paul Church